secluso/secluso/README.md

 ## Project members

 * Project Founder: Ardalan Amiri Sani (Ph.D., Computer Science professor at UC Irvine with expertise in computer security and privacy)
+* John Kaczman (Computer Science Student interested in security and ML/DL applications)

-Note: this is a side project of Ardalan Amiri Sani, who works on it in his spare time.
+Note: this is a side project of Ardalan Amiri Sani and John Kaczman, who work on it in their spare time.

 ## Disclaimers